 Amongst the huge volume of fund-raising events that were arranged (including coffee mornings, bucket collections, and even a ‘Zumbathon’) The brilliant Mum’s the Word duo announced that they were also to hold a fundraising evening at Salomons Estate, to include a charity auction, a silent disco, a raffle, and many other opportunities to raise money for Florence.

-Mum’s the Word create events with, and without, children, to bring together local mummies who help encourage and inspire each other.
+Mum’s the Word create events with, and without, children, to bring together local Mummies who help encourage and inspire each other.
 As someone who doesn’t have many friends with children, attending these events has opened up a whole new network of wonderful woman who share the same interests, and happen to be mums too.
-In this social media network, we all seem to know what we are all up to, even if we have never met in real life.
-For example, the other day I walked passed a lady I follow on Instagram, and before I could stop myself, I blurted out “STYLE MUM!”.
-We had never met, but I felt like I knew her.
-I even knew that her hair straighteners had just broken.
-This may sound slightly stalker-y, but social media is great for making online friends, and Mums The Word events bring these people together in real life.
+In this social media network, we all seem to know what we are all up to even if we have never met, and Mums The Word events bring these people together in real life.

-The successful events that have been organised by Mums the Word enabled them to create a fun filled evening, for a wonderful cause, with less than 2 weeks notice.
+The successful events that have been organised by Mums the Word enabled them to create an evening filled with fundraising activities with less than 2 weeks notice.
 Not only did the venue look great with the giant light up signs courtesy of Love Letters Kent, but there was a live DJ, glitter face painting, photo booth, silent disco room, raffle, and a live auction.
 There were street food vendors, a free cocktail on arrival, and a performance from the street percussion band, Bloco Fogo.

 It has just been announced that this event organised for #flosfight raised a staggering £17,077.33!